fcurella/django-recommends/docs/providers.rst

         A callable that determines the similiarity between two elements.

-        Functions for Euclidean Distance and Pearson Coefficient are provided for convenience at ``recommends.similarities.sim_distance`` and ``recommends.similarities.sim_pearson``.
+        Functions for Euclidean Distance and Pearson Correlation are provided for convenience at ``recommends.similarities.sim_distance`` and ``recommends.similarities.sim_pearson``.

         Defaults to ``recommends.similarities.sim_distance``